cmput415/Tester/README.md

 successes and failures, while shown for each subpackage, will be attributed to the overall package.

-Note that note every test requires an input stream.
+Note that not every test requires an input stream.
 You only need to create a `.in` and `.out` file for this test and do not need to include an empty `.ins` file.